 Jason ran down the sidewalk and sailed through the cool air as he passed by houses, front yards, trees, and parked cars at an even pace.
 He came to an intersection, ran across the street, and strode onto the next block.
 He heard only the sound of his running shoes hitting the sidewalk and was feeling good, then felt the first signs of fatigue sooner than expected.
 His pace slowed.
 I got up hella early to put myself through this? he thought irritably, but he breathed in deeper and kept pushing forward.
 He found the right stride between his old jogging speed and his present effort, and the fatigue went away.
 He felt warm all over and no longer noticed the early morning chill.

 The sidewalk ahead of Jason curved one way then went straight again.
 His thinking was becoming more clear as his circulation increased, and he began to ponder his current life situation.
 Too much sitting at my job, he admitted, I’ve already gained a couple of waist sizes, don’t want to get soft.
 He lamented his job further, then reminded himself how lucky he was to get it.
-A friend of a friend who worked there put in a good word for Jason, which enabled him to avoid the application pile in human resources.
+A friend of a friend who worked there put in a good word for Jason so he was able to avoid the application pile in human resources.
 He felt he ought to be thankful, but he also knew he was not working at his dream job and that it might be time to see what other options are out there.
 He recalled the recent change in ownership that brought in new upper management people and pushed out a lot of the old.
 And none of those new people know me, he thought, which means there goes my chance of moving up in the company, unless I’m willing to suck up.
 His lack of a future at his workplace became more apparent and he felt stuck.
 He thought of people he knew who had decent tech jobs then were laid off because of cheaper competition, bad business decisions, or a sudden change in the economy.
 Same thing could happen to me, he worried, but I can’t get off one treadmill unless there’s a better treadmill to jump onto.

 The dark sky was gradually lightening as Jason traveled further away from home.
 He revisited the plan for his life he made back in high school.
 Been in community college longer than I thought I would, he told himself, probably because of work.
 He wondered if the classes he needed to transfer to a four year college were still available or victims of budget cuts.
 He then tried to figure out the cost of more higher education, and the possibility of debt weighed on him.
 His hope of graduating college slipped further into the future until it seemed to disappear.
 Really hoped I would’ve been further along by now, he thought forlornly.
 He recalled how easy it was to make plans back when he and his friends were all seventeen and eighteen.
 When we were all in it together, he remembered.
 Now the struggle seemed bigger than he imagined, and felt more solitary.
 He wondered if everyone else felt the same.
 Can’t fall behind in school though, he told himself as he pushed ahead.